Roger Dean (politician): Later career

 In 1964, Dean was appointed Administrator of the Northern Territory by the Menzies government.
 He accordingly resigned from parliament on 30 September 1964.

 Dean was the last administrator to serve as ex officio president of the Northern Territory Legislative Council, with the body electing its own president after the 1965 election.
 As administrator he was credited with the establishment of a tourism body, reforms to pastoral leases, and the conferral of greater regulatory powers on the Northern Territory Land Board.
 He also visited a number of remote Aboriginal communities and was responsible for a major renovation of Government House, Darwin.
 In 1964, shortly after his appointment, he attracted attention for his decision to wear shorts on official business.

 In December 1969, it was announced that Dean would retire as Northern Territory administrator in March 1970 and would instead be posted to the United States as Australia's consul-general in San Francisco.
 He remained in that role until 1974.

-Personal life
+Personal life and honours

 In 1950, Dean married Ann Manning, with whom he had two children.
 Outside of politics he was active in the Food for Babies Fund, the Order of the British Empire Association, and the Australian-American Association.
 He was a member of the Anglican Synod of New South Wales from 1960 to 1962.

+He was appointed Commander of the Order of the British Empire (CBE) in 1968.

 Dean retired to Sydney and was widowed in 1982.
 He died on 7 January 1998 in Turramurra, New South Wales.
-He had been appointed Commander of the Order of the British Empire (CBE) in 1968.